by Nannette Dalton

 Step Three: Decorate the Bauble

-- Open (File > Open) a paper with which you would like to decorate the bauble.
+- Open a paper (File > Open) to decorate the bauble.

 - Get the Move tool.